gummadileepkumar/event-registration/README.md

 ## Result:
-The program to design,develp and deploy a web application for event registration is completed successfully.
+The program to design,develop and deploy a web application for event registration is completed successfully.